-A respondents agreed with the proposed approach.
-A CER is generally not in favour of external constraints as long as there are other ways to address underlying operational security issues.
+ACER is generally not in favour of external constraints as long as there are other ways to address underlying operational security issues.
 However, ACER also understands that as long as external constraints are applied in the day-ahead time frame, they are also required in the long-term one, in order to avoid over-allocation.

 Therefore, ACER has allowed external constraints in the long-term time frame only as long as they serve to accommodate the existing day-ahead external constraints.
-In addition, ACER has strengthened the monitoring of the view that if such constraints were imposed, it should be mandatory that those constraints are consulted with the Core TSOs and market participants, and approved by all Core regulatory authorities.
+In addition, ACER has strengthened the monitoring of the applied values of external constraints by specifying the relevant monitoring requirements.